wwt/SwiftCurrent/CONTRIBUTING.md

 This is not just about code.
 If any change affects statements that we have made within our documentation, we need to update that too!

 ### How do we write good documentation?
+---
 Our documentation goal is to be clear and concise.
 We don't want superfluous statements; we also want to avoid ambiguity.
 We choose to use US English for our documentation.
+If you are going to include sample code in your documentation it is vital that code can be copied and pasted into Xcode and work with the latest version of our library.

 For an example of documentation that we like, look at our style guide.
 Our style guide communicates complex topics unambiguously.
 People should understand the value of what we are documenting.
 If they're reading documentation about Workflow they should understand why Workflow is valuable to them.
 If they're reading documentation about our choice to use a fluent API, then they should understand why we chose it and how it helps them.

 ### What don't we document?
+---
 We do not document things that are irrelevent to our users.
+This means we do not document implementation details of our public methods, but we do document how to use those public methods.
 If we refactor internal workings of the library, our users are unaffected by that and therefore documenting it would be superfluous.
-We also don't document that anything that the linter or compiler will tell you.
+We also don't document anything that the linter or compiler will tell you.
 For example, we will not document compiler errors unless they are unclear.

-### Sample App
+## Sample App
-* Any additions/changes, etc. are represented in the sample app and how to use it
-* Don't do testable imports (for the framework you are consuming)
-*
+Different consumers of our library prefer to learn how to use it in their own way.
+For some that means reading through sample code they can copy and paste, others prefer reading details about what our thought processes were and why we built this, and others still want a space to stand up our library and poke at it to see how it responds.
+This is where our sample app comes in.

+Our sample app is meant to showcase how we believe our users will consume our library.
+It should import like they would import (using a package manager), and it should have scenarios that are generally the kinds of scenarios our users want to use our library for.

+It also serves as our very own "best practice" guide.
+The code that's in there should be just as cared for as any other code we write.
+The sample app should be well-tested so that our users know how they can test our library effectively.
+Lastly it should be kept up-to-date with the latest versions of Xcode, Swift, and our Library.

-### Errors
+## Errors
+We believe the best developer experience for errors lies in their interactions with their compiler.
+Compiler errors force developers to solve for edge cases before the code is running, and long before the code is in production.
+They also reduce testing overhead, there's really not much point in unit testing an error that can't compile.

+Because of this we strive for compiler errors where possible, we will effectively use generics for type safety, we will use annotations like `@deprecated`, `@unavailable`, and `@available(*, unavailable, renamed:)`.
+When we run into situations where a runtime error is the only reasonable option we document it, and we write good tests around it.
+We also prefer the most noticeable errors we can have for the best developer experience.

+For example, sometimes a `throws` method is both a good developer experience and a clear error scenario.
+Other times making something throw just adds overhead.
+So we might prefer a `fatalError` with a clear description of the problem, fatal errors are noticeable when they happen, app execution stops.
+This means developers have a greater chance of noticing that something has gone wrong.
+We DO NOT like having errors that only print to the console, this is difficult to spot and generally unhelpful.